By Eric Johnson

 - Revealed from the Old Testament (until now) (see Hebrews 11)

-- Provided to the righteous live through faith
+- Provided to the righteous who live by faith

 The Bible is clear cut and simple, contrary to the many restrictions put upon the Gospel by the LDS Church leaders to dilute its power.
 Such a “gospel” ought to be rejected.
 As Paul said in Galatians 1:6-9: